 Role of the European Parliament

-Parliament has played a key role in shaping EU legislation in the field of police cooperation by making the safety of the EU population a political priority.
+Parliament has played a key role in shaping EU legislation in the field of police cooperation by making the safety of the EU’s population a political priority.
 Furthermore, under the ordinary legislative procedure, it has been working on improving police cooperation on an equal footing with the Council.

 The main instrument for police cooperation is Europol, which is a central pillar of the EU’s broader internal security infrastructure.
-As part of the Europol reform, Parliament actively advocated for greater parliamentary scrutiny and improved data protection rules.
+As part of the Europol reform, Parliament actively advocated for greater parliamentary scrutiny and better data protection rules.
 Parliament was involved (under the ordinary legislative procedure) in strengthening Europol’s mandate, following the Commission proposal adopted on 9 December 2020.
 The new mandate allows Europol to process large data sets and to develop new technologies that meet law enforcement needs.
 It also strengthens Europol’s data protection framework and parliamentary oversight.
 The revised Europol Regulation entered into force in June 2022.

 During various debates on fighting terrorism and freedom of expression, Parliament condemned terrorist attacks in Europe and around the world and called for unity and a robust response.
 Parliament also called for additional efforts to promote fundamental freedoms and referred to the need to urgently tackle the online aspects of radicalisation and hate speech.